-Other changes include:
+Other possible changes include difficulties with:

-- difficulty reading, writing, emailing, texting - this can include spelling, and remembering the shape and name of letters or numbers - difficulty with mental arithmetic and dealing with money and change - difficulty with coordination and making gestures e.g. waving, - difficulty using particular tools i.e. cutlery, scissors, glasses - difficulty with dressing / undressing (particularly zips, buttons, ties, putting arms in sleeves, legs in trousers) - difficulty finding the chair when sitting down.
+- reading, writing, emailing, texting this can include spelling, and remembering the shape and name of letters or numbers - mental arithmetic and dealing with money and change - coordination and making gestures e.g. waving - · using particular tools i.e. cutlery, scissors, glasses - dressing/undressing (particularly zips, buttons, ties, putting arms in sleeves, legs in trousers) - finding the chair when trying to sit down.